kwur/new-kwur-site/_posts/2009-09-10-kwur-dj-showcase-sept-12th-in-the-gargoyle.md

   </p>

   <p>
-    READY TO SHAKE YO&#8217; BUTT OFF?!?!
+    READY TO SHAKE YO’ BUTT OFF?!?!
 Do it at the Gargoyle on Sept.
 12th at the 1st <strong>KWUR DJ Showcase</strong>!
   </p>

   <p>